supriya1212-hub/Autism-/README.md

 Therapist and Child Engagement Analysis

-Eye Tracking ,Object Gaze Detection & emotion detection This Python script performs eye tracking and object gaze detection using computer vision techniques.
+Eye Tracking, Object & emotion detection this Python script performs eye tracking and object gaze detection using computer vision techniques.
 It captures video frames from a source (video file), detects eyes, tracks the gaze direction, and calculates the position of the gaze on a virtual screen.
 Additionally, it records the time spent looking at each object.

 Requirements: